petersenpeter/CellExplorer/docs/pipeline/your-own-metrics.md

 The x-axis (the x-bins) can be specified by including a vector with M values in a subfield named after the metric in the structure cell_metrics.general.plotType.plotName.x_bins.
 State labels (state_label) and axis labels (x_label, y_label) can also be defined in this general field.
 See the Test dataset for how to format this correctly.

 ### Spike data
 The cell explorer is also capable of loading the raw spike data from a sessionName.spikes.cellInfo.mat file.
-This is useful for when you want to create a raster psth, see the spike times across trials or time, or plot a phase precession map. [[https://github.com/petersenpeter/Cell-Explorer/wiki/Spike-and-event-data][Use the spikes menu in the Cell Explorer]], and if the current selected cell has spiking data in the data folder, the Cell explorer will load the data and show you plotting options.
+This is useful for when you want to create a raster psth, see the spike times across trials or time, or plot a phase precession map.
+[Use the spikes menu in the Cell Explorer](/interface/spike-and-event-data/), and if the current selected cell has spiking data in the data folder, the Cell explorer will load the data and show you plotting options.
 After this initial step the spikes plotting options will appear with the other cell-specific plotting options in the 6 dropdowns in the Display Settings panel.